bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

 ##### Setting

+Menu to set up to two usb cameras used for video control.
+Coupled with remote desktop, an experimentator can controlled the experiment also via the video feed from this window.

+1. Set cameras
+    : Choose usb cameras to be used for camera 1 and camera 2.

+2. Set resolution
+    : Choose resolution to be used for camera 1 and camera 2.

+3. Set adjustment
+    : Set brightness adjustment to be used for camera 1 and camera 2.

 ##### Animal List [1] {#vcw-animal-list}

+In this window, a group mean performance curve can also be viewed.
+Animal list show the list of animals as inputted in the animal list window.

 ##### Performance Curve [2]

+Group mean performance curve of the animals.

 ##### Camera 1 Feedback [3]

+Video feedback from camera 1.

 ##### Camera 2 Feedback [4]

+Video feedback from camera 2.

 ### Experiment Process